Hyaluronic injections for Knee Osteoarthritis: Good or bad?

 Two studies are in conflict over the benefits of Hyaluronic Acid Injections

-One study suggests that Hyaluronic Acid are a waste of time, money, and resources.
+One study suggests that Hyaluronic Acid is a waste of time, money, and resources.

 - The first study, lead by the University of California Los Angeles (UCLA) agrees with the current beliefs that Hyaluronic Acid Injections are a treatment best used to help delay inevitable total knee replacement.(3)